NAVIGATION TRAINING COURSES

 On this page you will find our range of Navigation Training Courses that are provided in the Lake District.
 Whether you're looking to get to grips with the basics, or further your current abilities and add some more advanced skills to your skillset we've got a course to suit.
 All courses can are arranged on a bespoke basis - so don't hesitate to contact us as soon as you have a date in mind!

-Our basic navigation courses are held over the course of one day and last between 5-6 hours depending on the size of the group.
+Our intro navigation courses are held over the course of one day and last between 5-6 hours depending on the size of the group.
 The course is ideal for anyone who has had limited to no contact with maps and hasn't really ever used a compass to navigate.
 This is a very practical course, with the vast majority of the time spent out on the mountains learning and using the skills.
 Over the duration of the course you can expect to cover:

 Learning about the Map - May Symbols, Scales and Grid References

 Following Routes and navigational tactics - Map orientation, handrails, catchment features

 Compass Work - How to do a bearing and walk on it accurately

 Gain a basic understanding of pacing and timing to maintain position

 Contour Interpretation for a higher understanding of map reading

 If you look at the Intro Course and feel you can already do most of the skills to a reasonable standard, then our improver course may be right up your street.
 As the courses are run on a bespoke basis, we can spend some of the course refreshing the above skills.
 This course will generally be based in a more complex area of terrain where less obvious features such as paths and walls can be used to navigate by.
 What this allows us to work on is your ability to move across open ground using techniques such as bearings, pacing and timing as well as interpreting the contours.